Help for Broadband Utility Districts (BUDs)

 What is MCA Doing?

-The Maine Connectivity Authority is developing a strategy to engage critical stakeholders, deploy targeted technical assistance, and craft appropriate funding programs that can help BUDs fulfill their potential as a key way to enabling regional scale impact for improved connectivity and digital equity in Maine.
+The Maine Connectivity Authority is developing a strategy to engage critical stakeholders, deploy targeted technical assistance, and craft appropriate funding programs that can help BUDs fulfill their potential as a key way to enable regional scale impact for improved connectivity and digital equity in Maine.
 In partnership with FAME, the Maine Municipal Bond Bank, and other partners, MCA will be undertaking an engagement process as we develop the following offerings:

 Enagement & Coordination